 i5-12600KF – 6 performance cores + 4 efficient cores, 16 threads; 4.9GHz boost clock; 125W processors base power/150W Maximum Turbo Power

 Let’s talk about the new stuff.
 First of all, 12th gen CPUs feature Big Little core architecture that sees performance (big) cores combined with efficient (little) cores.
-Big.little architecture is used in smartphone space for years but this is the first time we’re seeing it on a PC platform.
+Big.little architecture has been used in smartphone space for years, but this is the first time we’re seeing it on a PC platform.

 Once you start gaming or doing CPU-intensive workloads, big cores kick in to provide the best performance.
-And for some heavy multithreaded workloads (video editing, rendering), both core clusters work in tandem to provide maximum performance.
+And for some heavy multi-threaded workloads (video editing, rendering), both core clusters work in tandem to provide maximum performance.

 We also have the PBP (processor base power) label that has the same wattage (125W for all CPUs) TDP (or PL1) had in older CPUs.
 But this time, instead of users wondering just how high their CPU can go in terms of power, Intel provided official numbers under the MTP label.